tawalaya/adventofcode/README.md

 # adventofcode
-My novel solutions for the [Advent of Code Challange](https://adventofcode.com/2017).
+My solutions attempts for the [Advent of Code Challange](https://adventofcode.com/).